 Today I’m going to discuss another fun and common challenge.
 It’s the Longest Common Subsequence a.k.a.
 LCS.

-I’ll first focus on discussing a pain point I went through when I was trying to compare the algoritm I deduced on my own vs a few other algorithms I saw online.
-Our algoritms seemed very similar.
+I’ll first focus on discussing a pain point I went through when I was trying to compare the algorithm I deduced on my own vs a few other algorithms I saw online.
+Our algorithms seemed very similar.
 Yet different.
 It made debugging my code based on other code very difficult.
-This is a very commong problem I face when I doing leetcode.
+This is a very common problem I face when I doing leetcode.
 For whatever reason my way of coding is more than often to a good extent different from what I see from others.
 I find it easier to compare the high level of my code with a video from Youtube since most other submissions on Leetcode itself don’t contain a good breakdown pseudocode of what’s happening.

 Text1 Text2 LCS